 Any work done on equipment related to propane should be done by a professional.
 We have a dedicated staff of certified and experienced propane technicians.

 What to do if you smell gas:

 If you smell gas when you’re using stove burners, see if the burners are obstructed.

 If all your appliances are turned off, your gas line may be leaking.
 If you feel it’s safe to do so, turn off the main gas valve on your propane tank.

 If the gas is coming out of the relief valve forcefully, DO NOT turn the gas valve off.
 If the pressure isn’t released, the tank might burst.
 Report the problem to us immediately and notify your neighbors about the situation so they can also follow the following precautions.

 Whenever you smell gas:

 We’ll be glad to show you ways to save money and make life easier with Clyde S. Walton as your propane supplier.
-Simply fill out the form below and a representative will contact you.
+Simply fill out the form here, and a Walton team member will contact you.

 Want more propane safety tips?
 The Propane Education & Research Council (PERC) has created the informative videos below to tell you all about propane safety!